charliehksiu/charliehksiu.github.io/_pages/about.md

   - /about.html
 ---

-I am an independent researcher working in philosophy of language, with special interests in loose talk, relevance, questions, fiction and deception.
+I am an independent researcher working in philosophy of language.
+I am interested in loose talk, relevance, questions, fiction and deception.

 I did my BA at <a href="https://www.hku.hk" target="_blank">University of Hong Kong</a>, MA at <a href="https://artsci.tamu.edu/philosophy/index.html" target="_blank">Texas A&M University</a>, and PhD at [Brown University](https://www.brown.edu).
 I previously taught at Sun Yat-sen University, Hong Kong Community College, Hong Kong Baptist University, and Texas A&M University.